simatei1/house_pricing/README.md

-# machine_learning_simatei
+# House_Pricing
-codes for model I will build
+Machine learning model that predicts the cost of a House based on a few features given